refaktor/rye-website/content/meet_rye/basics/calling_functions.md

 When you are writing programs in Rye, almost all that you actually _do_ is make function calls.
 Well, you do that in every language, but in Rye, this statement is much more true than in most of them.
 More on that in the next page.

-Many functions are already built into Rye runtime, they are written in it's host language Go.
+Many functions are already built into Rye runtime, they are written in its host language Go.
 We call them **builtin functions** or **builtins** for short.
 Other functions, just **functions**, are written, or you write in Rye.
 You call both the same way.

 One such builin function is **print**.
 It prints a value to standard output and goes to the next line.